 - Read-aloud features may support reading comprehension for high school students.
 A study of seven high school students with disabilities found that quiz performance and reading comprehension improved when students used text-to-speech assistive technology in an online high school transition course.
 However, the technology did not have a significant impact on students’ reading grade levels.

 - Researchers have combined read-aloud features with other supports to improve reading speed in college students.
-A study of 43 college students found that students with and without reading impairments demonstrated the greatest reading speed when using a combination of forcibly accelerated visual augmentation and auditory text-to-speech.
+A study of 43 college students found that students with and without reading impairments demonstrated the greatest reading speed when using a combination of forcibly accelerated visual presentation and auditory text-to-speech.

 Having assessments read aloud by a person or text-to-speech technology may improve scores: